Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 Access to the Consumer Insights menu is based on your role and permissions and your organization's subscriptions to the Marketplace.
 Users must have a Consumer or Subscription Admin [role](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#team-roles) to access the API Health dashboards.

-From the Marketplace left navigation click **Consumer Insights**, and then select a dasbhoard you want to view.
+From the Marketplace left navigation click **Consumer Insights**, and then select a dashboard you want to view.

 ## API Health